hontas/queryStringParser/README.md

 I'm assuming you have some knowledge of JavaScript, [node][node] installed and that you know your way around a shell such as the [Terminal](http://en.wikipedia.org/wiki/Terminal_(OS_X)) or [Bash](http://en.wikipedia.org/wiki/Bash_(Unix_shell)).

+You can go one of two ways here, either you keep reading this document which holds both the test cases and my solutions to them, or you can go to [another document I prepared]() where I leave out my solutions and can try your own, free from the distraction of mine.

+All files can be found here: [github.com/hontas/queryStringParser](https://github.com/hontas/queryStringParser)

 ## Setup

 We'll be using [node][node] and [Karma][Karma] with the [mocha][mocha] test framework and [Chai][Chai] assertion library (they come bundled with Karma).
 I'll be using [my favorite text editor][Sublime], you can use whichever you like.